Properties of water

-Water (H2O) is a polar inorganic compound that is at room temperature a tasteless and odorless liquid, which is nearly colorless apart from an inherent hint of blue.
+Water (H2O) is a polar inorganic compound that is, at room temperature, a tasteless and odorless liquid, which is nearly colorless apart from an inherent hint of blue.
 It is by far the most studied chemical compound and is described as the "universal solvent" and the "solvent of life".
 It is the most abundant substance on the surface of Earth and the only common substance to exist as a solid, liquid, and gas on Earth's surface.
 It is also the third most abundant molecule in the universe (behind molecular hydrogen and carbon monoxide).

 Water molecules form hydrogen bonds with each other and are strongly polar.
-This polarity allows it to dissociate ions in salts and bond to other polar substances such as alcohols and acids, thus dissolving them.
-Its hydrogen bonding causes its many unique properties, such as having a solid form less dense than its liquid form, a relatively high boiling point of 100 °C for its molar mass, and a high heat capacity.
+This polarity allows them to dissociate ions in salts and bond to other polar substances such as alcohols and acids, thus dissolving them.
+Their hydrogen bonding causes their many unique properties, such as having a solid form less dense than its liquid form, a relatively high boiling point of 100 °C for its molar mass, and a high heat capacity.

-Water is amphoteric, meaning that it can exhibit properties of an acid or a base, depending on the pH of the solution that it is in; it readily produces both H^{+} and OH^{−} ions.
+Water is amphoteric, meaning that it can exhibit properties of an acid or a base, depending on the pH of the solution that it is in; It readily produces both H^{+} and OH^{−} ions.
 (Note: H^{+} represents H_{3}O^{+}(H_{2}O)n and more complex ions that form.)
 Related to its amphoteric character, it undergoes self-ionization.
 The product of the activities, or approximately, the concentrations of H^{+} and OH^{−} is a constant, so their respective concentrations are inversely proportional to each other.

 Physical properties

 Water is the chemical substance with chemical formula H_{2}O; one molecule of water has two hydrogen atoms covalently bonded to a single oxygen atom.
 Water is a tasteless, odorless liquid at ambient temperature and pressure.
 Liquid water has weak absorption bands at wavelengths of around 750 nm which cause it to appear to have a blue color.
 This can easily be observed in a water-filled bath or wash-basin whose lining is white.
 Large ice crystals, as in glaciers, also appear blue.

 Under standard conditions, water is primarily a liquid, unlike other analogous hydrides of the oxygen family, which are generally gaseous.
 This unique property of water is due to hydrogen bonding.
-The molecules of water are constantly moving concerning each other, and the hydrogen bonds are continually breaking and reforming at timescales faster than 200 femtoseconds (2 × 10^{−13} seconds).
+The molecules of water are constantly moving concerning each other, and hydrogen bonds continually break and reform at timescales faster than 200 femtoseconds (2 × 10^{−13} seconds).
 However, these bonds are strong enough to create many of the peculiar properties of water, some of which make it integral to life.